 Manx Whale and Dolphin Watch was set up in June 2006 by John Galpin, known to his friends as Galps.
 Galps moved to the island in the 90’s and from his house on the coast, began seeing whales, dolphins, and porpoises from his window.
 Ever curious, he wanted to find out what he was seeing but soon discovered that no literature existed about cetaceans in Manx waters as no-one had ever studied them here before

 Galps got in touch with the Sea Watch Foundation in Wales and began the task of discovering which species could be seen in Manx waters.
 He achieved this, firstly by creating our original website and setting up a public sightings network for people to report what they had seen.
 Working on physical descriptions and photographs of the animals and relating them to species thought to be in the Irish sea, he was able to gain an idea of species local to Manx waters.
 He told the public about his discoveries by running talks about his findings.

-John got in touch with the Sea Watch Foundation in Wales and began finding out about the species in Manx waters.
-He achieved this, firstly by creating our original website and setting up a public sightings network, for people to report what they had seen.
-In 2007 he decided that in order for the organisation to progress, he needed the help of marine mammal scientists to start conducting scientific research.
-One of the original scientists included Tom Felce who currently runs MWDW.
+In 2007 Galps decided that in order for the organisation to progress he needed the help of marine mammal scientists to start conducting scientific research.
+One of the original scientists was Tom Felce who runs Manx Whale and Dolphin Watch today.
 At the time, Manx waters were completely undiscovered in terms of cetacean activity and no research work had ever been conducted.
 With no idea what to expect or the potential of what they would achieve, it was going to be a huge challenge….

-We would like to thank the following organisations for supporting our work through financial support and partnerships:
+We would like to thank the following organisations for their partnerships and financial support of our work: